patrick-john-ramos/nada/README.md

 	Create a Python virtual environment and pip install the corresponding requirements file to set up the folder.

-	* For the class-conditioned detector
+	* For the class-conditioned detector and weakly-supervised class proposer

 		```bash
 		cd prompt-to-prompt